How far can a rumor travel without shortcuts?

 \subsection{Contribution and organization of the paper}

-We consider the ring lattice with $n$ nodes, with the nodes arranged in a circle and each node connected to the $2k$ nearest neighbors.
-We define the rumor process in this network and determine the optimal value of $k$ as a function of $n$ to maximize the dissemination of the rumor.
-Section 2 is devoted to the discussion of results for two contrasting cases; namely, the complete graph ($k=\lfloor n/2 \rfloor$) and the cycle graph ($k=1$).
-Section 3 summarizes our numerical results for the general case.
-In this section, we conclude that the remaining proportion of ignorants is approximately the same as for the complete graph, provided that $k(n)$ is of the order of $\log n$.
+We consider a ring lattice with $n$ nodes, where the nodes are arranged in a circle, and each node is connected to the $2k$ nearest neighbors.
+We define the rumor process in this network and identify the value of $k$ as a function of $n$ for which the model can exhibit behavior with respect to the proportion of nodes reached by the rumor that is comparable to what is observed in homogeneously mixed populations.
+Section 2 is devoted to the discussion of the results for two contrasting cases; namely, the complete graph ($k=\lfloor n/2 \rfloor$) and the cycle graph ($k=1$).
+Section 3 summarizes the numerical results for the general case.
+In this section, we conclude that the remaining proportion of ignorants is approximately the same as that for the complete graph, provided that $k(n)$ is of the order of $\log n$.